openmednlp/boonai/README.md

-# boonai
+# BoonAI
-A simple ML suite for use by non-experts
+A simple ML suite for use by non-experts.

 ## How to run

-### Install PostgreSQL
-Follow the guide on the PostgreSQL homepage ([link](www.postgresql.org/download)) to install it on your platform.

-Create the user, unless you want to use the default one.
-The app will create necessary tables the first time it is run.
+Everything will be run from a single Flask app, but this can be decoupled if needed.
+The default database is SQLite, so no need to install or set anything upfront.

 ### Create the Python environment
 1. Create virtual environment with your preferred tool (virtualenv, conda,...).